Credit Education

 April 13, 20265 min read

-Lying About Income on Credit Applications Is Federal Fraud — Here's Why It Fails
+Lying About Income on a Credit Application: Why It Fails

 10 Credit Hacks That Will Ruin You — #8

-Lying About Income on Credit Applications Is Federal Fraud — Here's Why It Fails
+Lying About Income on a Credit Application: Why It Fails

 Credit gurus online are mixing score manipulation with straight application fraud.
 The FTC explicitly warns against lying on credit applications — and lenders verify more than you think.